Unsure about entity vs. table? See Developers: Understand terminology in Microsoft Dataverse.

-Optimistic concurrency is supported on all out-of-box entities enabled for offline sync and all custom entities.
-You can determine if an entity supports optimistic concurrency by retrieving the entity’s metadata using code or by viewing the metadata using the Metadata Browser, and check if the attribute IsOptimisticConcurrencyEnabled is set to
+Optimistic concurrency is supported on all out-of-box tables enabled for offline sync and all custom tables.
+You can determine if a table supports optimistic concurrency by retrieving the table's metadata using code or by viewing the metadata using the Metadata Browser, and check if the column IsOptimisticConcurrencyEnabled is set to

 true.
-For custom entities, this property is set to
+For custom tables, this property is set to

 true by default.